The concept of the Anthropocene Age, suggesting that humankind has become a greater influence on the planet than nature, is

 get on top of the renovations that had to be done was to buy a digger.
 And it was a very strange experience, digging up layers

-seen.
-There was also a reference to this from one of the guys in the film, who says he sometimes feels like an astronaut.
+was also a reference to this from one of the guys in the film, who says he sometimes feels like an astronaut.
+On a small scale

-On a small scale I experienced that too.
-At the beginning I felt it was almost sacrilege to rip open the pristine soil just
+I experienced that too.
+At the beginning I felt it was almost sacrilege to rip open the pristine soil just in order to lay

-in order to lay a pipe.
-There's a gigantic difference between watching a digger at work and driving one yourself: discovering
+a pipe.
+There's a gigantic difference between watching a digger at work and driving one yourself: discovering that without

-use it somehow in one of my films.
+in one of my films.

 The chapter in Wolfenbüttel, where radioactive waste had been stored in an old salt mine for decades but now has to be removed